-This factsheet provides an overview of the LTA rules at April 2017.
+This factsheet provides an overview of the lifetime allowance rules as at April 2019.
 It should not be treated as a complete and authoritative statement of the law.
-The rules governing LTA can be complex and are subject to change; if you are unsure how to proceed you are advised to obtain independent financial advice.
+The rules governing LTA can be complex and are subject to change.

+If you are unsure how to proceed, you are advised to obtain independent financial advice.
+For help in choosing an independent financial advisor you can visit the money advice website.